 Pathogenic Infections

 When an individual experiences a brain injury, the blood-brain barrier that typically protects the brain from pathogens becomes ineffective, enabling any harmful organisms in the body to access the brain.
-One of the most prevalent pathogens that can cause harm is Lyme Disease, frequently accompanied by co-infection and EBV.
+One of the most prevalent pathogens that can cause harm is Lyme Disease, frequently accompanied by co-infection and chronic EBV.
 Across the country, neurologists are actively screening their brain injury patients for Lyme, including those responsible for overseeing NFL players.
 We have observed that 20% of those who seek help with prolonged post-concussion syndrome end up testing positive for Lyme Disease, including our director, Audrey Lambidakis.
-Below, you will find comprehensive information about Lyme testing, how the disease is contracted, trusted resources on Lyme, and details about bee venom therapy.
+Below, you will find comprehensive information about Lyme testing, how the disease is contracted and trusted resources on Lyme.

 Study: The prevalence of Lyme disease and associated co-infections in people with chronic post-concussive syndrome